 For the sibling link to apply, a brother or sister must live at the same address when the application is made.
 If siblings live between two addresses, applicants must provide proof to show that the main address is the same for both children.

-Parents and carers complete both the local authority application form and the Arts College Supplementary Information Form (SIF) if applying for an ‘Arts College' place (20 places).
-Completed Arts College SIFs should be returned to the College by Monday 5 October 2020 at 9.00 am.
+Parents and carers should complete both the local authority application form and the Arts College Supplementary Information Form (SIF) if applying for an ‘Arts College' place (20 places).
+Completed Arts College SIFs should be returned to the College by Monday 11 October 2021 at 9am.